simplyjaga/Bird-Species-Classification/README.md

 call.
 Finally, the probability scores were used to find the presence of predominant bird species in the audio recording for multi-labelling.
 The proposed Wav2vec approach achieves F1-score of 0.87 using Xeno- Canto dataset in which the performance has been improved over other multi-label classifiers.

+### Steps to start the GUI using streamlit
+Make sure you have necessary libraries like tensorflow, keras, pandas, streamlit and so on.
+The command to start the GUI serve ``` streamlit run paper_gui.py ```